FGieb/WeatherBot/README.md

 PUSHOVER_USER_KEY=your_user_key[,your_boyfriends_key]
 ```

-You can add multiple user keys to `PUSHOVER_USER_KEY` by comma-separating them.
+You can add multiple user keys by comma-separating them.
 No spaces.

 ---